NEIGHBORS OF

 In response, neighbors along Clement Way developed a second petition, requesting an end to the approval of these special event permits, signed by nearly every occupied home that sits on the alley.
 We delivered it to the various offices in the city which oversee events permitting, but progress has been stalled by bureaucracy and a lack of clear channels for community relief.

-Since opening, Trace has made no meaningful compromises of their own volition and, when pressed, management has chosen intimidation, false claims, and disparaging remarks over dialogue with their neighbors.
+Since opening, Trace has made no meaningful compromises of their own volition and, when pressed, management has chosen intimidation, false claims, division, and disparaging remarks over honest dialogue with their neighbors.
 Now, many nearby residents who used to enjoy going there no longer feel safe or welcome at Trace.

-WHY THIS MATTERS
+WHY THIS MATTERS TO OUR NEIGHBORHOOD

 SETTING THE RECORD STRAIGHT: FAQ